sunyatin/ASCEND/README.md

 # :dna: Input

 ASCEND requires that the input data is in EIGENSTRAT format.
-See [here](https://reich.hms.harvard.edu/software/InputFileFormats) for more details. **Currently ASCEND does not accept _binary_ or _packed_ EIGENSTRAT files (e.g. packedeigenstrat)** (we plan to handle this format soon). *If you have binary EIGENSTRAT file, please convert them to non-binary format using CONVERTF.*
+See [here](https://reich.hms.harvard.edu/software/InputFileFormats) for more details. **Currently, ASCEND does not accept _binary_ or _packed_ EIGENSTRAT files** (e.g. packedeigenstrat or packedancestrymap) (but we plan to handle this format soon). *If you have binary EIGENSTRAT *.geno file, please convert them to non-binary format using CONVERTF.*

 The EIGENSTRAT format is comprised of three files: